OUR COFFEE COMES DIRECTLY FROM

 Aside from his busy farming activities, he enjoys eating together and spends quality time with his family.

 FAMILY JON'S FARM

 FAMILY BOUNYANG'S FARMS

 HOUSEHOLD SIZE: 5 PEOPLE

-Mr. Bounyang and his wife Mrs. Mouay cultivate exquisite, shade-grown coffee beans in Pudamkhuan village in the Bolaven Plateau.
+Mr. Bounyang and his wife, Mrs. Mouay, cultivate exquisite, shade-grown coffee beans in Pudamkhuan Village in Bolaven Plateau.